 James’ experience includes:

-- Applications to remove executors under s.50 of the Administration of Justice Act 1985 (from drafting proceedings to successful disposal hearings in the High Court)
+- Claims to remove executors under s.50 of the Administration of Justice Act 1985

 - Drafting skeleton arguments, witness evidence and summonses in offshore trust proceedings